compiler-experts/miniJava/README.md

 A compilation project for Thrid year students of IMT Atlantique (the former Telecom Bretagne)

+The specification of the project can be found [here](https://svn.telecom-bretagne.eu/repository/ens-eleves/3a/f2b/304/minijava.pdf) (Authorization Required)

 ## How to clone the project

 Using `git clone`